Jabal Malaika (The Mountain of Angels) & The Battlefield of Badr

 The Descent of the Angels

-The Prophet Muhammad (PBUH) fervently prayed for Allah’s help, knowing the gravity of the situation.
+The Prophet Muhammad (PBUH) fervently prayed to Allah for help, knowing the gravity of the situation.
 Allah (SWT) answered his prayers by sending an army of angels, led by the Angel Jibreel (AS), to support and fight alongside the believers.

 Jabal Malaika is the specific mountain where these angels are reported to have descended onto the battlefield.
 The Quran explicitly mentions this divine aid: